mike-gimelfarb/cocoa/docs/multivariate.rst

 Adaptive Nelder-Mead (Simplex) Algorithm
 -------------------

-The versions of Nelder-Mead implemented in COCOA are described in the following papers:
+The versions of Nelder-Mead implemented are described in the following papers:

 * Gao, Fuchang & Han, Lixing.
 (2012).
 Implementing the Nelder-Mead simplex algorithm with adaptive parameters.
 Computational Optimization and Applications.
 51. 259-277.
 10.1007/s10589-010-9329-3.
 * Mehta, V. K. "Improved Nelder–Mead algorithm in high dimensions with adaptive parameters based on Chebyshev spacing points."
 Engineering Optimization 52.10 (2020): 1814-1828.